skyfe79/Awesome/README.md

 - [SoulverStringParsing](https://github.com/soulverteam/SoulverStringParsing) - Learn about how SoulverCore can give Swift "better than regex" data parsing features (for many common tasks)
 - [SoulverCore](https://github.com/soulverteam/SoulverCore) - A powerful Swift framework for evaluating mathematical expressions
 - [phyllotaxis](https://github.com/Viktorianec/phyllotaxis) - Phyllotaxis on Swift UI
-- [RecoilSwift](https://github.com/hollyoops/RecoilSwift) - A New, Functional, Modern Reactive State Management Library for Swift and SwiftUI (The iOS implementation of Recoil)
+- [RecoilSwift](https://github.com/hollyoops/RecoilSwift) - A New, Functional, Modern Reactive State Management Library for UIKit and SwiftUI (The iOS implementation of Recoil)
 - [SwiftTUI](https://github.com/rensbreur/SwiftTUI) - SwiftUI for terminal applications
 - [proton](https://github.com/rajdeep/proton) - Purely native and extensible rich text editor for iOS and macOS Catalyst apps
 - [SwifterSwift](https://github.com/SwifterSwift/SwifterSwift) - A handy collection of more than 500 native Swift extensions to boost your productivity.